 Here are other restrictions, guidelines and recommendations by Lithuanian authorities how we should continue fighting the spread of COVID-19 under quarantine:

--> All outdoor and indoor, public and private events in public places are temporarily cancelled;
+-> All outdoor and indoor, public and private events are forbidden excepts events outside when spectators stay in their cars;

 -> Bars, pubs, restaurants, cafes and other catering establishments are also closed, however you can take away food or beverages;

--> Leisure, entertainment, cultural, sport establishments are closed;
+-> Leisure, entertainment, cultural, sport establishments are closed except the outdoor ones;

 -> Supermarkets, pharmacies, optical shops, orthopedic shops & veterinary shops are open, but limiting numbers of visitors;

--> Groups of no more than 2 people are allowed to be in public places (except one family members).
+-> Groups of no more than 5 people are allowed to be in public places (max two different households/families).

-Vaccination started in Lithuania, the same as all over Europe.
-As of 17th of January, 46923 people were vaccinated.
-The first people to get the vaccine are the ones working in the frontlines with COVID-19 patients - doctors, nurses and volunteers.
-There is a plan to vaccinate all the medical staff, pharmasists, elderly people during the first quarter of 2021.
+Also, Vaccination started in Lithuania, the same as all over Europe.
+As of 2nd of March, 210179 people were vaccinated (7.92% of the whole populaton).
+The first people to get the vaccine are the ones working in the frontline with COVID-19 patients - doctors, nurses and volunteers.
+There is a plan to vaccinate all the medical staff, pharmacists, elderly people during the first quarter of 2021.
 The vaccination of others should start during the second and third quarters of 2021.

 Travelling to Lithuania

 Even though nationwide quarantine was declared, travelling to Lithuania is still possible.
-However you should note it is not recommended.
+However you should note it is not recommended (the official EU website).
 Lithuania is not doing very well to stop the spread of COVID-19 in the country.
-Currently the number of cases is very high every day.
-Also new movement regulations & restrictions apply from 16th of December, 2020 until 31st of January, 2021
+Even though recently the situation started to stabilize, however quite strict restrictions and regulations still apply at least until 28th of February, 2021.

 Do not forget to check the regulations in your country before buying the tickets ;) Lithuania is a part of the Red group of countries (highly affected).
 European Union made a website with information about each country in Europe, where you can find all things you need to know before visiting that country.
 Check the official EU website.
 You can also check IATA Interntional Travel Centre website to see the restrictions & regulations all over the world.